tolu360/react-native-paystack/README.md

 ## 4. CREDITS

-Perhaps needless to say, this module leverages the [Paystack Android SDK](https://github.com/PaystackHQ/paystack-android) for all the heavy liftings.
+Perhaps needless to say, this module leverages the [Paystack Android SDK](https://github.com/PaystackHQ/paystack-android) and the [Paystack IOS SDK](https://github.com/PaystackHQ/paystack-ios) for all the heavy liftings.

 ## 5. CHANGELOG